DJviolin/LEMP/README.md

 ## Docker-compose installation on CoreOS

-If you happens to be a `CoreOS` user and you want to install `docker-compose`, you can install it with superuser access.
-This will install it from the stable channel:
+If you happens to be a `CoreOS` user and you want to install `docker-compose`, you can install it with superuser access:

 ```
 $ sudo su